-If you want to healthy veggies or sweet fruit you need to place your gardens, greenhouses and orchards where they will get adequate sunshine for the parts of the year that they are growing or fruiting.
+If you want healthy veggies or sweet fruit, you need to place your gardens, greenhouses and orchards where they will get adequate sunshine for the parts of the year that they are growing or fruiting.

 Other elements of your permaculture design need sun too.

 Solar panels need maximum exposure to the sun to harvest the most energy they can.

 Solar hot water panels are exactly the same and every home outside the tropics can benefit from having more winter sunlight entering the living spaces.